johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 }
 ```

-A distributed function MUST have all it's parameters conform to `Codable`.
+A distributed function MUST have all its parameters conform to `Codable`.
 It is legal for a distributed function to have zero parameters.

 All parameter and return value types of a distributed function must conform to `Codable`.

 It is allowed to declare `Void` returning distributed functions.
-It is up to the `ActorTransport` to decide (and document) the exact timing semantics and guarantees for when an await on such call will complete.
-I.e. some transports (e.g. IPC mechanisms) may actually perform a full roundtrip call before completing the waiting call (i.e. `await call()` would only complete once the callee has been called and completed).
+It is up to the `ActorTransport` to decide (and document) the exact timing semantics and guarantees for when an `await` on such call will complete. i.e. some transports (e.g. IPC mechanisms) may actually perform a full roundtrip call before completing the waiting call (i.e. `await call()` would only complete once the callee has been called and completed).
 Other transports MAY treat these as uni-directional messages, and _not_ await a complete request/reply cycle before resuming the suspension point of such call.
 This is beneficial for typical uni-directional, at-most-once delivery semantics calls which sometimes come in handy in distributed systems.
 Such uni-directional calls also free the transport from having to perform any timeout and failure detection -- uni-directional sends MAY be implemented as best-effort uni-directional message send (e.g. the message is considered _sent_ once the message is put into a datagram (udp) and flushed, without the need for waiting for an acknowlagement).
-Having that said, the precise details of thise are up to the `ActorTransport ` to define, and document in detail, such that their users understand their semantics.
+Having said that, the precise details are up to the `ActorTransport ` to define and document such that their users understand their semantics.

-In future we may consider some form `distributed(unidirectional) func` or similar spelling, which could inform both developer and transport code generators what is expected from this function.
+In the future we may consider some form of `distributed(unidirectional) func` or similar, which could inform both developer and transport code generators what is expected from this function.

 All distributed functions must be declared as **`async throws`**  because the transport may need to decide to cancel a call, due to network issues, timeouts, or other transport issues.
-Errors thrown out of this function MAY be determined by the `ActorTransport`
+Errors thrown out of this function MAY be determined by the `ActorTransport`.

 Distributed function **invocations** are transformed by source generated actor transport frameworks into some specific encoding of the **message**.
-It is up to the `ActorTransport` framework to determine the disamiguation.
-Generally though messages are defined by their full signature, i.e. as expected from normal day to day programming, the following two declarations are expected to be encoded as different messages, and each cause an invocation of the apropriate function on the receiving (remote) actor:
+It is up to the `ActorTransport` to determine how to disambiguate.
+In general, messages are defined by their full signature.
+For example, the following two declarations are expected to be encoded as different messages, and each cause an invocation of the appropriate function on the receiving (remote) actor:

 ```swift
 distributed func greet(name: String) async throws -> String